Beamanator/Just-To-Learn/react/ReduxNotes.md

 |Persistent State|All Users, all posts, etc (usually from server side db)|*Usually* yes - but only relevant slice of data.
 All data is stored on server|
 |Client State|Is Authenticated?
 Filters set by User...|**Yes**, definitely managed by Redux (may affect multiple components / areas of application)|

+## Other comments
+Some people use an alternate folder structure for the store (actions & reducers) for bigger projects.
+Often you have one action & one reducer for a specific container, so you can create a subfolder (`store`) inside each container.
+Up to you, anything should work.
+There are lots of opinions out there.

 ## Additional links (from Section 14, Lecture 257)
 - [Redux Docs](http://redux.js.org/)
 - [Core Concepts](http://redux.js.org/docs/introduction/CoreConcepts.html)